 The recent inversion of the yield curve

-On Friday morning a lot of media attention was given to the inversion of the yield curve, as this is generally viewed as one of the main recession indicators.
+On Friday morning a lot of media attention was given to the inversion of the yield curve.
+The yield curve inverting is one of the main recession indicators.

-When the yield curve inverts, it means that investors becoming doubtful of the economic future react by preferring to hold their cash in short-term over long-term investment vehicles.
+When the yield curve inverts, it means that investors are becoming doubtful of the economic future.
+They react by preferring to hold their cash in short-term over long-term investment vehicles.

 Why is the inversion of the yield curve significant?

-All three recessions since 1990 were preceded by the inversion of the yield curve.
+The inversion of the yield curve preceded all three recessions since 1990.
 The yield curve inverted in 1989, in 1990 there was a recession.
 It then inverted again in 2000, in 2001 there was a recession.

-To go one step further, over the last 50 years, the 3 month vs 10 year yield curve has inverted 6 times, leading to 6 different recessions.
-On average, a recession followed a mere 311 days following the inversion of the 3 month vs 10 year yield curve.
+To go one step further, over the last 50 years, the 3-month vs 10-year yield curve has inverted 6 times.
+Each time it led to 6 different recessions.
+On average, a recession followed a mere 311 days following the inversion of the 3-month vs 10-year yield curve.

 Canadian small business tax changes